Getting Creative with Pots and Planters

 Let’s start by looking at why planters have become so popular.

-Planters can be used indoors and outdoors on balconies, patios, windowsills, tabletops, and more.
+Pots and planters can be used indoors and outdoors on balconies, patios, windowsills, tabletops, and more.
 So they can add texture, color, and a decorative element to a range of spaces.
 And they can do so relatively inexpensively versus expensive collectibles or other decorative items.

 Regarding indoor planters, the latest design trends focus on bringing the outdoors inside.
 And there’s no better way to do that than with planters.
 For example, use a planter for a Ficus tree to fill a space.
 Or add air-purifying snake plants to create a healthier environment inside.